gomorpheus/morpheus-docs/release_notes/current.rst

   - The options in the ARM template then appear in the instance wizard.
 Upon provision, |morpheus| will look through the template and create matching resource records in |morpheus| mapped to those created in Azure. - - - Post-provision, records will also be created for any additional indirect resources that are created during provisioning.
   - ARM Spec Templates support Local, Repository and URL Sources.
   - Spec Templates: /provisioning/library/resource-specs"

+Azure: Virtual Networks filtered
+  Parent Virtual Networks are no longer listed in Instance, App, Blueprint, Host, Reconfigure, Clone and Network Group Wizards, allowing clearer selection of appropriate Subnet(s).
+  - Previously Virtual Networks would be displayed along with Subnets.
+If a Virtual Network was selection, |morpheus| would round-robin select a subnet in the vnet.
+  - Use ``Network Groups`` to place appropriate subnets in a Network Group for round robin provisioning options.

 Backups: Tenant Backups Visibility added to Master Tenant Sub-Tenants Backups are now visible in the Master Tenant for Backups in Clouds owned by the Master Tenant and either shared Publicly or Private and assigned to a Sub-Tenant.